Test Your Knowledge of the Handy WiFi Hotspot Booster

 Kids can stream movies in the car

-If you were a ’90s kid, you likely remember bringing your Game Boy on road trips and being disappointed when it grew dark and you could no longer see the screen.
-This was just one of the many “problems” only a ’90s kid will ever fully understand.
-Kids nowadays have the benefit of being able to watch movies on tablets or TVs, read Kindles and more.
-While you can download options in advance, it’s always nice to be able to connect when you want, which is what cradle boosters and wireless-in-vehicle signal boosters enable.
+If you were a ’90s kid, you likely remember bringing your Game Boy on road trips and being disappointed when it grew dark, and you could no longer see the screen.
+This was just one of the many “problems” only a ’90s kid would fully understand.
+Kids nowadays have the benefit of being able to watch movies on tablets or TVs, read Kindles, and more.
+While you can download options in advance, connecting when you want is always nice, which is what cradle boosters and wireless in-vehicle signal boosters enable.
 These WiFi hotspot boosters are ideal for cars as they hold your hotspot device while simultaneously boosting the signal.

-These WiFi hotspot boosters work by sending an amplified cellular signal to all cellular devices in your car.
-This way, the kids will stay entertained in the backseat, your spouse can stream new music and you can take a call or two when needed – no matter how remote you may be.
-These boosters work by not only increasing your data speed for faster streaming, uploading and downloading, but they also boost the cellular signal for your phone and give you improved coverage.
+These WiFi hotspot boosters send an amplified cellular signal to all cellular devices in your car.
+This way, the kids will stay entertained in the backseat, your spouse can stream new music, and you can take a call or two when needed – no matter how remote you may be.
+These boosters work by increasing your data speed for faster streaming, uploading, and downloading, but they also boost the cellular signal for your phone and give you improved coverage.

 You can stream music to your boot with a WiFi hotspot booster

-If you’re on a boat and want to connect to WiFi, you have a few options: You can either connect to the marina’s WiFi, or you can use cellular data.
+If you’re on a boat and want to connect to WiFi, you have a few options: Connect to the marina’s WiFi or use cellular data.
 If you’re 10 miles or less from shore, a WiFi signal booster will typically enable you to pick up on the marina’s WiFi.
-If you want to go farther, however, you’ll need to use cellular data.
+However, you must use cellular data if you want to go further.

-As you’ll likely have multiple people on the boat wanting to connect to WiFi, you’ll want to make sure you have a WiFi hotspot booster with a large, omnidirectional antenna.
-These work very well for large, moving areas such as boats, RVs and trucks.
+As you’ll likely have multiple people on the boat wanting to connect to WiFi, you’ll want to ensure you have a WiFi hotspot booster with a large, omnidirectional antenna.
+These work well for large, moving areas such as boats, RVs, and trucks.
 They also reach cellular towers much farther away than most hotspot boosters, which – if you’re out in the middle of the ocean – is pretty critical.

-If you’re the opposite and enjoy going to a cabin to get away from city life but still want to be connected via the internet, you’ll also need a WiFi hotspot booster.
-Whether the cabin isn’t used enough to justify investing in internet or is too remote to make internet access an option, there’s likely a cellular tower within reach, and a WiFi hotspot booster will amplify the service from that tower and enable it to be received by your devices for a stronger, more consistent WiFi connection.
+If you’re the opposite and enjoy going to a cabin to escape city life but still want to be connected via the internet, you’ll also need a WiFi hotspot booster.
+Whether the place isn’t used enough to justify investing in the internet or is too remote to make internet access an option, there’s likely a cellular tower within reach, and a WiFi hotspot booster will amplify the service from that tower and enable it to be received by your devices for a stronger, more consistent WiFi connection.

 Have you ever used a WiFi hotspot booster?
-Tell us where and why.
+Could you tell us where and why?

 wifi hotspot boosters